 When you are invited to any event – whether it’s a dinner party or wedding – let the host know whether or not you’ll be there as soon as possible.
-Failing to RSVP can hamper the person who must plan the guest list, food, and space.
+Failing to RSVP can hamper the plans of the person who must organize the guest list, food, and space.
 If you send regrets and later discover that you are able to make it, call the host and ask if there it isn’t too late.
 Be understanding if the host has already filled your position.

 06 of 08

 Being Too Self-Absorbed.

 When chatting with friends, family, or coworkers, give them equal time during the conversation.
 If you have a pattern of making the discussion all about you, you may discover people walking a wide berth around you or running away when they see you coming.
 You don’t want people to see you as narcissistic or self-absorbed.

 The best way to have a decent conversation with someone is to ask questions about him or her and then be attentive.
 If you are a good listener, chances are the person will turn around and ask you questions.
 Back-and-forth conversation is more enjoyable for both parties and will gain you favor among people you care about.

 In this world of people rushing around, you may have become accustomed to running through fast food drive-thru lanes and eating on the run.
 Not only is this bad for digestion, it gets you out of the habit of exercising good table manners.